 Mind that when you enable any one of the following, then Service/Title will be automatically enabled with it (screenshot below):

 Prep and Follow Up Time

 Custom Booking Data Fields

-The reason for this is because these 6 elements of a booking always go together.
-Change even one, and you will not have the same service any more but the calendar considers this as a new service, hence a new booking a.k.a. title booking.
+The reason for this is that these 6 elements of a booking always go together.
+Change even one, and you will not have the same service any more but, the calendar considers this as a new service, hence a new booking a.k.a. title booking.
 That is why with Lock Past Bookings functionality, if you lock any of the above 5 booking fields, the Service/Title field is automatically enabled (i.e. locked for editing) in order to avoid accidentally creating a new booking by simply editing the old.